-Relying on the text of the statute, its legislative history and public policy, the California Supreme Court reversed the appellate court's decision.
+Relying on the text of the statute, its legislative history, and public policy, the California Supreme Court reversed the Court of Appeal's decision.

-The Supreme Court began its analysis by looking at the context of Section 632.7.
-The court reasoned that the purpose of the statute was to protect the right of privacy by requiring that all parties consent to a recording of their conversation.
-The Legislature then augmented the statutory scheme to take account of privacy issues raised by the increased use of cellular and cordless telephones.
+The Court began its analysis by looking at the context of section 632.7.
+The Court reasoned that the purpose of the statute was to protect the right of privacy by requiring that all parties consent to a recording of their conversation.
+The Legislature then augmented the statutory scheme at various points to take account of privacy issues raised by the increased use of cellular and cordless telephones.

-The court also examined its 2002 decision, Flanagan v.
-Flanagan, in which it held that a conversation is confidential if a party to the conversation has an objectively reasonable expectation that the conversation is not being overheard or recorded.
-The court emphasized that interpreting "confidential" this way was more consistent with the protections conferred by Sections 632.5, 632.6 and 632.7, which protect against interception or recording of any communication.
+The Court also examined its prior decision, Flanagan v.
+Flanagan, where it held that a conversation is confidential if a party to the conversation has an objectively reasonable expectation that the conversation is not being overheard or recorded.
+The Court emphasized that the preferred interpretation was more consistent with the protections conferred by sections 632.5, 632.6, and 632.7, which protect against interception or recording of any communication.

-The court then looked to the language of Section 632.7 in this context, determining that it is most naturally read as prohibiting both parties and nonparties from intentionally recording a covered communication without the consent of all parties to the communication.
-Specifically, the court focused its analysis on the phrasing "[e]very person who, without the consent of all parties to a communication, intercepts or receives and intentionally records ... a communication."
+The Court then looked to the language of section 632.7 in this context, determining that it is most naturally read as prohibiting both parties and nonparties from intentionally recording a covered communication without the consent of all parties to the communication.
+Specifically, the Court focused its analysis on the phrasing "[e]very person who, without the consent of all parties to a communication, intercepts or receives and intentionally records . . . a communication"

-The court read Section 632.7(a)'s consent language as directed at the recording component of the offense with the section's "intercepts or receives" phrasing specifying the circumstances in which a person may become privy to a covered communication.
-Under this interpretation, the court found that there is no doubt regarding its applicability to parties as well as nonparties to a communication.

-The court held that although parties might normally be regarded as consenting to the receipt of their communications by other parties to a call, this acquiescence would not, by itself, necessarily convey their consent to having these communications recorded.
+The Court read section 632.7(a)'s consent language as directed at the recording component of the offense with the section's "intercepts or receives" phrasing specifying the circumstances in which a person may become privy to a covered communication.
+Under this interpretation, the Court found that there is no doubt regarding its applicability to parties as well as nonparties to a communication.
+The Court held that although parties might normally be regarded as consenting to the receipt of their communications by other parties to a call, this acquiescence would not, by itself, necessarily convey their consent to having these communications recorded.

-The court found that the legislative history of A.B.
-2465 comports with the court's reading of Section 632.7 as announcing a general prohibition against the intentional recording of a covered communication without the consent of all parties, regardless of whether the recording is performed by a party to the communication or someone else.
+Finding this to be the most sensible reading, but admitting that the statutory language is not so clear as to be unambiguous, the Court also reviewed the pertinent legislative history.
+The Court found that the legislative history of Assembly Bill 2465 comports with the Court's reading of section 632.7 as announcing a general prohibition against the intentional recording of a covered communication without the consent of all parties, regardless of whether the recording is performed by a party to the communication or someone else.

-The court further reasoned that to hold that Section 632.7 applies only to nonparties would require concluding that the Legislature was content with retaining a substantial gap between the protections attached to landline communications and those afforded to calls involving a cellular or cordless telephone.
-The court found such a view of legislative intent difficult to square with the historical record and in tension with the court's prior analysis of the statutory scheme in Flanagan.
+The Court further reasoned that to hold that section 632.7 applies only to nonparties would require concluding that the Legislature was content with retaining a substantial gap between the protections attached to landline communications and those afforded to calls involving a cellular or cordless telephone.
+The Court found such a view of legislative intent difficult to square with the historical record and in tension with the Court's prior analysis of the statutory scheme in Flanagan.

-Finally, the court found its interpretation of Section 632.7 as applicable to recording by parties to be in line with public policy, as it better promotes the statutory scheme's goal of protecting privacy in communications.
+Finally, the Court found its interpretation of section 632.7 as applicable to recording by parties to be in line with public policy, as it better promotes the statutory scheme's goal of protecting privacy in communications.
+The Court reasoned that recording a communication without the speaker's consent can implicate significant privacy concerns, regardless of whether a party or someone else is performing the recording.